rzho17/rock-paper-scissors/README.md

 # rock-paper-scissors
-A basic iteration of rock paper scissors which will be primarily played through the console, and eventually will have a GUI to accompany it.
+A basic iteration of rock paper scissors, the game has been updated with a simple graphic user interface.

+- This project will be revisted to add more CSS changes such as animations in the future.